U.S. flag

 Images

-This is an image of a suicidal veteran who wanted to jump after being frustrated about his VA benefits.
+This is an image of a suicidal Veteran who wanted to jump after being frustrated about his VA benefits.
 Through VMET, we were able to de-escalate and bring the veteran to safety.
 He was brought back to VA for VA care.

-This is a call for service to a veteran who was Gravely disabled.
+This is a call for service to a Veteran who was Gravely disabled.
 With joint effort of local law enforcement, we were able to place the veteran in psychiatric care and prevent danger to the veteran, his family and community providers.
 He was ultimately bought to VA for mental health treatment and substance abuse and housing services.

-This is a photo where our VMET Clinician was assessing a veteran who had called the White House and made threats.
+This is a photo where our VMET Clinician was assessing a Veteran who had called the White House and made threats.
 VMET was dispatched to the call, where over a 3 day period we engaged with the veteran and ultimately placed him on a psychiatric hold.

 Videos